-Every two years, GALA-ND/SMC, the Gay and Lesbian Alumni/ae of the University of Notre Dame and Saint Mary’s College, recognizes individuals who have demonstrated leadership in support of the LGBT community.
-The awards will be presented at a ceremony and dinner on the Notre Dame campus on March 30, 2019 and be part of the overall LGBT Leadership Award Weekend.
+Every two years, GALA-ND/SMC, the Gay and Lesbian Alumni/ae of the University of Notre Dame and Saint Mary’s College, recognizes individuals who have demonstrated leadership in support of the LGBTQ community.
+The awards will be presented at a ceremony and dinner on the Notre Dame campus on March 30, 2019 and be part of the overall LGBTQ Leadership Award Weekend.

 Tickets to the awards dinner are now available.
 The event will start off with a cocktail reception from 6:30pm to 7:30pm followed by dinner and awards ceremony.
 Discounted tickets are available to GALA dues-paying members, students, young alumni and faculty/staff.

-To purchase tickets go to: 2019 LGBT Leadership Award Registration
+To purchase tickets go to: 2019 LGBTQ Leadership Award Registration

 Thomas A. Dooley Award

 Father Martin was selected from a wide group of candidates for his life-long dedication of helping others and through his impassioned work in creating visibility and a platform for greater acceptance of LGBTQ Catholics by the Catholic Church.
 Father Martin has called for a greater dialogue and understanding between the LGBTQ community and the institutional church.
 His tireless work over the past 40 years has elevated the importance of this issue to a level previously unseen.